eventB-Soton/Rodin-Bundles/README.md

   - EMF Records SDK 0.1.2.release
   - EMF Containment SDK 0.0.2.release

-* *ac.soton.rodinp.target*: Bundle including the released features including their source and tests (SDK) from our group.
+* *ac.soton.rodinp.target*: TG2112 bundle includes the released features
+  including their source and tests (SDK) from our group.
 Additionally, this bundle also include the SDK of Eclipse features that our features depend on.
 This bundle is intended for developers and to be